|Nutrition Facts (per serving)|

 How to Store

-- The soup can also be frozen for up to 2 months, just freeze portions in freezer bags and make sure to lay them flat in the freezer.
+- The soup can also be frozen for up to two months, just freeze portions in freezer bags and make sure to lay them flat in the freezer.
 Add the frozen soup to a pot with a cup of chicken broth and heat until hot.